Competitive Sequential Screening: Other contracting settings

 \end{itemize} \end{prop}

 In the equilibrium in \cref{res:exclusive}, the firms split the subscription market around the critical type $\g^\dagger$.
+Equation~\eqref{eq:exclusive_critical_position} ensures that the critical type $\g^{\dagger}$ is indifferent between the two firms.
 Each type $\g$ to the left of $\g^\dagger$ selects the strike price $p_A^M(\g)$ from firm $A$ and pays the associated subscription fee $s_A^{\mathrm{E}} ( p_A^M(\g))$.
 Among the types choosing firm $A$, more leftward types select more premium subscriptions.
 Each type $\g$ to the right of $\g^\dagger$ selects the strike price $p_B^M(\g)$ from firm $B$ and pays the associated subscription fee $s_B^{\mathrm{E}} (p_B^M(\g))$.
 Among the types choosing firm $B$, more rightward types select more premium subscriptions.
 In both cases, the consumer purchases his exclusive supplier's product in the second period if and only if the consumption value exceeds the strike price.
-The assumption that $v_0 \geq 1 / g(\g^\dagger)$ ensures that the consumer always selects a contract in the first period.
+The constants in the subscription schedules $s_A^{\mathrm{E}}$ and $s_B^{\mathrm{E}}$ are derived from a first-order condition for each firm, as we discuss below.
+The assumption that $v_0 \geq 1 / g(\g^\dagger) + |\g^{\dagger}|$ ensures that the consumer always selects a contract in the first period.
 Nevertheless, for each consumer type, there is a positive probability of not purchasing a product in the second period.
 The assumption that $\ubar{\g} < 0 < \bar{\g}$ means that some types expect to prefer product $A$, and some types expect to prefer product $B$.
 This mild assumption rules out equilibria in which all consumers choose the same firm as their exclusive supplier.

 If the distribution $G$ is symmetric, then it follows from \eqref{eq:exclusive_critical_position} that $\g^\dagger= 0$, hence $p^\dagger_A = p^\dagger_B = 1/(2g(0))$. \cref{fig:Exclusive_alloc} plots the equilibrium allocation in the running example where the consumer's type $\g$ is uniformly distributed over $\G = [-1,1]$ and $v_0 = 7$.\footnote{Unlike in the non-exclusive case, the equilibrium allocation now varies with $v_0$.
 As $v_0$ increases, the consumption region shifts outward.} Each pair $(\g, \th) \in \G \times \Th$ is shaded orange or blue (or white) according to whether the consumer with type $\g$ and position $\th$ purchases product $A$ or $B$ (or neither).
 We cross-hatch the pairs $(\g, \th)$ where the consumer purchases the product from his exclusive supplier, even though he prefers the other product.